NMCASJ/Website/src/pages/blog/2016-12-17-making-sense-of-the-scaas-new-flavor-wheel.md

 ---
 templateKey: blog-post
 title: ​Counselors for Social Justice
-date: 2016-12-17T15:04:10.000Z
+date: 2022-03-04T02:23:00.000Z
-description: 'Counselors for Social Justice is a national division of the American Counseling Association.
-CSJ works to promote social justice in our society through confronting oppressive systems of power and privilege that affect professional counselors and our clients and to assist in the positive change in our society through the professional development of counselors. '
+description: "Counselors for Social Justice is a national division of the American Counseling Association.
+CSJ works to promote social justice in our society through confronting oppressive systems of power and privilege that affect professional counselors and our clients and to assist in the positive change in our society through the professional development of counselors. "
+draft: true
 featuredpost: false
-draft: true
 featuredimage: /img/csj-logo-circle-copy.png
 tags:
   - social-justice